-At 31 December 2022 the Bank had 100% shareholding in the Cyprus registered Special Purpose Entity companies (SPEs) listed below whose activity is the ownership and management of immovable properties acquired in satisfaction of client debts.
+At 31 December 2023 the Bank had 100% shareholding in the Cyprus registered Special Purpose Entities ("SPEs") listed below whose activity is the ownership and management of immovable properties acquired in satisfaction of client debts.

 - Tsemberio Holding Limited

 - Glumar Limited

 - Welbon Limited

-- Metrore Properties Limited

 - Primesky Limited

 - Starwiz Limited

-- Wailmer Holdings Limited

-Acquisition, dissolution and disposal of subsidiaries
+Acquisitions, dissolutions and disposals of subsidiaries

-During the year ended 31 December 2022, the Bank acquired one new subsidiary (2021: one), Limondi Limited whose shares were subsequently transferred to the shareholders of the Bank at no consideration.
+There were no acquisitions of subsidiaries during the year ended 31 December 2023.
+During the year ended 31 December 2022, the Bank acquired one new subsidiary, Limondi Limited whose shares were subsequently transferred to the shareholders of the Bank at no consideration.
 Limondi Limited was inactive for the period it was a subsidiary of the Bank and did not have any assets or liabilities.

-Pekito Holdings Limited and Jekelani Holding Limited were disposed off during the year.
-Loss on disposal of subsidiary companies of €29 thousand was recorded in the income statement of the Bank (2021: €60 thousand profit) and profit of €132 thousand in the consolidated income statement (2021: € 60 thousand profit) (note 10).
+There were no disposals of subsidiaries during the year ended 31 December 2023.
+Pekito Holdings Limited and Jekelani Holding Limited were disposed off during the year ended 31 December 2022.
+Loss on disposal of subsidiary companies of \notin 29 thousand was recorded in the income statement of the Bank and profit of \notin 132 thousand was recorded in the consolidated income statement of the Group for the year ended 31 December 2022 (note 10).

-As at 31 December 2022 Wailmer Holdings Limited and Metrore Properties Limited were in the process of being struck off.
+Wailmer Holdings Limited and Metrore Properties Limited were dissolved on 01 September 2023.